amd/Quark/examples/torch/vision/example_quark_torch_vision.rst

 ^^^^^^^^^^^^^^^^^^^^^

 - **Quantization is realized by the Fakequantize**.
 In the forward pass, the tensor will be fake quantized in the QDQ manner, known as QDQ (Quantize-DeQuantize) model.
 - **Observer**: Typically, each Fakequantizer contains an observer, which is used to record the FP32 tensor value and use specific algorithms to compute the quantization parameter (e.g. scale, zero point).
 The scale and zero point, quant min, and quant max are used for quantization.
-In Quark Fx tool, two additoon types of observers are supported in QAT.
+In Quark Fx tool, two addition types of observers are supported in QAT.
   - **`LSQ <https://arxiv.org/abs/1902.08153>`_** adapts a float format scale that adjusts the scale during training.
   - **`TQT <https://arxiv.org/abs/1903.08066>`_** uses a pow-of-2 format scale and will adjust the scale during the training loss, which is more friendly for hardware deployment.